rachelkxm/PropertyManagementSystem/instructions/api-full.md

 See the service-basic-api document for more explanation.

-* All entries are within the scope of one app unless marked otherwise (e.g. "Create a User" means "Create a User for an App" )
+* All entries with an `appkey` in the url are within the scope of one app (e.g. "Create a User" means "Create a User for an App" )
-* Some entries require a valid session x-user-token for a user of that app
-* Some entries require a valid session x-user-token from an admin user of that app
+* Some entries require a valid session x-user-token header
 * All entries attempt to return JSON, even in the case of errors

 All services are currently at http://sea-info6250-crud.herokuapp.com/

+Note: the service winds down if no one has called it recently, so the first call it may take several seconds to complete.
+Later calls should be fast until it goes to sleep again (which it won't do while you're actively using it).

-It is highly recommended work with your browser console open and have "Log XMLHttpRequests" turned on.
+* It is highly recommended work with your browser console open and have "Log XMLHttpRequests" turned on.
-You can send sample fetch() calls from the console to validate your expectations.
+* You can send sample fetch() calls from the console to validate your expectations.

+## Examples

-## Example simple service call
+### Example simple service call

 ```javascript
 // this is the 'GET /' example
 fetch('http://sea-info6250-crud.herokuapp.com/test', {